Madeira 7 – 14 November 2012

 * * * * * * * *

-In August 2010, a massive forest fire on the island of Madeira killed several breeding adults and 65% of this year’s chicks of Zino’s Petrel, Europe's rarest seabird.
-Read more here from BirdLife International, which launched an appeal.
+This monitoring work has been especially important after a massive forest fire on the island of Madeira killed several breeding adults and 65% of that year’s petrel chicks in August 2010.
+Read more about that here from BirdLife International, which launched an appeal.

-We also accepted donations through the Honeyguide Wildlife Charitable Trust.
-Topped up with Gift Aid, we raised £288 for Dr Zino and his team, working at the sharp end for Zino's petrel conservation in Madeira.
-This, plus money raised from conservation contributions from the holiday in November 2011, will be spent on dataloggers to be attached to Zino's petrels and other seabirds.
-These will gather vital information on the movements of seabirds at sea.
+After that damaging season, additional donations came in from Honeyguiders for the FCP, via the Honeyguide Wildlife Charitable Trust.
+Topped up with Gift Aid, we raised an additional £288 for Dr Zino and his team in this way, working at the sharp end for Zino's petrel conservation in Madeira.
+This, plus money raised from conservation contributions from our regular holidays on Madeira, is mostly spent on dataloggers to be attached to Zino's petrels and other seabirds.
+These gather vital information on the movements of seabirds at sea.